List of awards and nominations received by Zendaya: Satellite Awards

 The Satellite Awards are annual awards given by the International Press Academy that are commonly noted in entertainment industry journals and blogs.

 Saturn Awards

 The Saturn Awards are American awards presented annually by the Academy of Science Fiction, Fantasy and Horror Films.
 They were initially created to honor science fiction, fantasy, and horror on film, but have since grown to reward other films belonging to genre fiction, as well as television and home media releases.

 Shorty Awards

 The Shorty Awards is an annual awards show recognizing the people and organizations that produce real-time short form content across Twitter, Facebook, YouTube, Instagram, TikTok, Twitch and the rest of the social web.

 Teen Choice Awards

 The Teen Choice Awards are an annual awards show that airs on the Fox television network.
 The awards honor the year's biggest achievements in music, film, sports, television, fashion, social media, and more, voted by viewers living in the US, aged 13 and over, through various social media sites.

+World Music Awards

+The World Music Awards is an international award show based in Monte Carlo and presented to the world's best-selling artists in a number of categories.